barathvaj/NLP-Learning-And-Training/Installation and Basics/README.md

 In my words, automated way to find hidden patterns from historical data and with that it arrives decisions for the present or future.
 Since we are much focused in text processing here, let see some examples related to that scenario

-Examples - Text Classification, Topic modeling, Text Sentiment analysis, Entity extraction, Machine translation.
+Examples - Text Classification, Topic modeling, Text Sentiment analysis, Entity extraction, Machine translation.- Will try to go into detail of the same in upcoming learnings

 Two Types